hubert-cywka/hcywka_portfolio/README.md

 Just run `npm install` and then `npm run`.
 Your app should be available at `localhost:3000`.

 ## Other commands
-`npm run test-coverage` - runs unit tests and displays code coverage.
+`npm run cypress:component`- runs unit tests.

 ## Gallery